 The marketing and sales landscape has changed drastically in the past 10 years.
 Many companies looking to stimulate their pipeline turn to marketing.
-Most default to redoing their website, but some consider hiring a SEO company or focusing on social media.
-The common thread is most small businesses aren’t sure what they need to do to bring in more customers.
+Most default to redoing their website, but some consider hiring an SEO company or focusing on social media.
+The common thread is that most small businesses aren’t sure what they need to do to bring in more customers.

 If you can relate, consider this advice: an easy way to figure out which marketing tactics you should invest in is to take a look at your marketing-and-sales funnel (pipeline).

-It’s helpful to consider your pipeline, not only in terms of the buyer stages (suspect, prospect, etc.), but in terms of what sales and marketing needs to accomplish in each stage.
+It’s helpful to consider your pipeline, not only in terms of the buyer stages (suspect, prospect, etc.), but in terms of what sales and marketing need to accomplish in each stage.
 When we consider the pipeline in this way, then figuring out which marketing tactics to use and when to use them becomes more obvious.

 1. What to do when buyers haven’t even heard of you